The “Smart Virtual” Platform¶

 What does the smart virtual platform do?¶

-The smart virtual platform currently simulates the following pinball mechanisms:
+The smart virtual platform currently simulates the following pinball mechanisms.
+You can configure some of them in the smart_virtual section.

 If a ball device’s eject coil is pulses, it will simulate a ball leaving that device (as long as that device has at least one ball).
 It is smart enough to know how many balls are in a device, and works with special scenarios (such as timed entrance switches that are only active when the device is full and eject confirmation switches).